-If people begin to doubt the Bible’s authority due to fallible human knowledge or based on the ever shifting fabric of human cultural norms, then we are compromising the integrity of the solid foundation God gives us to stand upon when we defend our faith.
+If people begin to doubt the Bible’s authority due to fallible human knowledge or based on the ever-shifting fabric of human cultural norms, then we are compromising the integrity of the solid foundation God gives us to stand upon when we defend our faith.

 If the foundations be destroyed, what shall the righteous do?
 Psalm 11:3, KJV

-To cherry pick what we believe is or is not fact in the Bible can quite simply become a slippery slope.
+To cherry pick what we believe is or is not a fact in the Bible can quite simply become a slippery slope.
 In conclusion, I have faith in the inerrancy of the Bible.
 Though, by saying this I am not necessarily saying that we shouldn’t think about it and further study it.

-There are often things in scripture that appear to seem contradictory or can not be fully understood.
-In these instances I maintain my faith in the inerrant word of God and I trust that these matters could be cleared up with further study and/or revelation from the Holy Spirit.
+There are often things in scripture that appear to seem contradictory or cannot be fully understood.
+In these instances, I maintain my faith in the inerrant word of God and I trust that these matters could be cleared up with further study and/or revelation from the Holy Spirit.